AICRA-Projects/Artificial-intelligence-based-Robot-/README.md

 * Mobile POWER bank
 * USB Type C
 * Samsung SD CARD 32gb

 # Methodology:
 ## Step 1:
-Setup the hardware accordaing to connection is required
+Setup the hardware according to connection is required
 ## Step 2 :
 Boot Nvidia Jetson Nano
-## Step 3:
+## Step 3: Python Package
+A package is basically a directory with Python files and a file with the name init.py.
+This means that every directory inside of the Python path, which contains a file named init.py, will be treated as a package by Python.
+It's possible to put several modules into a Package.
+## Step 4:
 OpenCV installation

 #### Opencv Install :
 * sudo apt update
 * sudo apt install python3-opencv